TheFuZiOnZz/Research-Dashboard/World Politics/United States/2017-21 Donald Trump/2020- Georgia Election Racketeering Prosecution.md

 - On 14 August 2023, Donald John Trump and 18 other Trump associates were all indicted by the State of Georgia
 - The Indicted peoples and their charges are,
-	- Donald John Trump -
+	- Donald John Trump - 45th President
 		- Violation of the Georgia RICO (Racketeer Influenced And Corrupt Organizations) Act
 		- Solicitation of Violation of Oath by Public Officer
 		- Conspiracy to Commit Impersonating a Public Officer